top of page

 Learning situations for the sport which may lead to injury, as were demonstrated previously, as well as learning the risk factors such as knees buckling in as the athlete bends, jumps, lands, cuts, and/or shuffles, will allow coaches, trainers, teachers, and parents to assess their athlete's possible susceptibility to knee injury before deciding; how to proceed.
 Coaches having knowledge of the risk factors and an eye for detail is also very important to allow the coach to individualize the instruction.
 Athletes that are bending, jumping, landing, cutting, or shuffling improperly need training that emphasizes correcting those flaws, ie; training to correct knee buckling rather than a focus on more advanced training that may have the athletes doing repeated explosive movements in an unsafe manner.
 While assessing the athletes you also may find some that already have some good habits, in regard to knee care, that you want to preserve.
 Being an alarmist and making a big deal out of the possibility of injury when speaking to and training the athletes, may disrupt what they are already doing well, and may even create fear and negatively affect play.

-A portion of the basketball video in the second paragraph made some great points about the mechanics of running and how landing on the forefoot reduces injury risk.
+This basketball video makes some great points about the mechanics of running and how landing on the forefoot reduces injury risk.
 Please realize, however; that when athletes run fast (sprinting), it is natural for the athlete to land higher on the forefoot than when running slower.
 Watch the first minute of this video and watch the runner on the right side of the screen to note what landing on the forefoot should look like when running at a pretty slow speed.
 It is encouraging to see how after just two weeks of instruction that the runner improved upon the form that you saw her have on the left side of the screen.
 When an athlete is trying to run fast, then it is desirable to be high on the forefoot as Russell Westbrook and Lebron James were in the basketball video shown previously.
 An athlete inappropriately trying to land high on the forefoot, ie; when running at slower speeds, can end up with tight calves, shin splints, etc...

 In addition, it is very important for the athletes to practice sound jumping and landing skills.
 This video demonstrates jumping from two feet and this video demonstrates jumping from one foot.
 Watch how the feet land in the last steps in this jumping video.
 This video emphasizes Lebron James' great landing technique after jumping and shows how he runs on his forefoot.
 Training that improves athletes' ability to land appropriately on their forefoot while running is a process that should be directed by someone with sufficient knowledge.